Canada to stop funding research with foreign risks to national security

 But, he added, "its openness can make it a target for foreign influence, increasing the potential risks for research and development efforts to be misappropriated to the detriment of national security."

+"The Canadian side is using unfounded national security risks as an excuse to politicize normal technological exchanges and cooperation," the embassy said in a social media statement, adding that Beijing "firmly opposed" the restrictions.

+"We urge Canada to... stop using (such) tools to hem in and suppress Chinese academic institutions, and create a good environment for a free and open international scientific cooperation ecosystem.
+Otherwise, it will only harm itself and others," the statement said.

-The announcement comes after the Canadian Security Intelligence Service warned that China, for example, was using joint academic research partnerships to obtain cutting edge technologies for economic and military advantage.
+Canada's announcement came after the Canadian Security Intelligence Service warned that China, for example, was using joint academic research partnerships to obtain cutting-edge technologies for economic and military advantage.

 Canadian media said researchers at 50 Canadian universities have published joint scientific papers with scientists connected to China's military.